Refinancing: Which Option is for You?

-Are you wanting to fatten up your equity faster, and pay your mortgage off sooner?
-Then, you'll want to look into refinancing to a short term mortgage loan - like a fifteen-year loan.
-Your payments will probably be more than they were with your long-term loan, but in exchange, that you will pay quite a bit less interest and will build up equity quicker.
-However, if you have held your existing thirty year mortgage for a number of years and the remaining balance is relatively low, you might be do this without raising your monthly mortgage payment — you could even be able to save!
-To help you figure out your options and the numerous benefits in refinancing, please call us at 701.222.0100.
-We will help you reach your goals!
+Are you hoping to fatten up your equity faster, and pay your mortgage loan off more quickly?
+If this is your wish, your refinance mortgage can change you to a mortgage program with a short, such as a 15 year loan.
+The mortgage payments will probably be more than they were with the long-term mortgage loan, but in exchange, that you will pay considerably less interest and can build up equity more quickly.
+But, you might be able to make the change without a higher monthly mortgage payment if your longer term mortgage was closed a while back, and the remaining balance is somewhat low.
+You may even pay less!
+To help you determine your options and the many benefits in refinancing, please call us at 701.222.0100.
+We are here for you.

 Want to know more about refinancing?
 Give us a call at 701.222.0100.